sivagms/acrdocs/container-registry-get-started-azure-cli-install.md

              AzureCloud         aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee  Enabled  CBA Azure Subscription
 ```

-Using the [Azure portal](https://portal.azure.com), select the [Billing blade](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/BillingBlade) and copy the subscription Id you wish to make the default.
+Using the [Azure portal](https://portal.azure.com), select the [Subscriptions blade](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) and copy the subscription Id you wish to make the default.
 Pass it to the **az account set** command as follows:

 ```
 az account set --name "mySubscriptionId"